This post was updated on February 7, 2019 to include up-to-date information and recommendations.

 Photo courtesy of Fort Atkinson

-Established in 1820 on recommendation of the Lewis and Clark Expedition, Fort Atkinson was the first U.S. military post west of the Missouri River.
+Established in 1820 on the recommendation of the Lewis and Clark Expedition, Fort Atkinson was the first U.S. military post west of the Missouri River.
 Today, much of the historic outpost has been reconstructed and is open for visitors looking to get a little taste of American history.
 Bring the whole family to enjoy one of the living history demonstrations, which takes place throughout the summer and fall and typically includes actors playing fur traders, coopers, blacksmiths, carpenters and more.
 You may even witness a cannon blast.

 Located in Omaha’s Old Market, the Bemis Center for Contemporary Arts is filled with intriguing pieces and conversation-starting oddities.
 It is a place for artists from all over the world to showcase their talent and it’s a wonderful space to get inspired in!